Sarthak044/Hackpy_101/README.md

 For ex- python -m http.server port --bind <IP>
 If this doesnt work use python2 version.

-# For Requesting a Interactive Shell in Python
+# For Requesting a Interactive Shells
 python -c 'import pty; pty.spawn("/bin/bash")'
 This will upgrade a dumb shell to an interactive one If this doesnt work for you then try doing this step wise\